Skip To Main Content

 Tradition of Excellence

-In 1957, DeMatha's varsity baseball team won the school's first conference championship title.
-And then, on January 30, 1965, the national spotlight shined brightly on DeMatha and has remained ever since.
+In 1957, DeMatha's baseball team won the school's first conference championship.
+And then, on Jan.
+30, 1965, the national spotlight shined brightly on DeMatha and has remained ever since.

-The 1964-65 Stag's varsity basketball team, led by a young coach named Morgan Wootten, upset the seemingly unbeatable Power Memorial (NY) and their senior center Lew Alcindor (later, Kareem Abdul-Jabbar).
-The victory, in front of a sold out crowd at Maryland's Cole Field House, broke Power's 71 game winning streak and is considered one of the most legendary high school basketball games in scholastic history.
+The 1964-65 Stags' basketball team, led by a young coach named Morgan Wootten, upset seemingly unbeatable Power Memorial and their senior center Lew Alcindor (later Kareem Abdul-Jabbar).
+The victory, in front of a sold-out crowd at Maryland's Cole Field House, broke Power's 71-game winning streak and is considered one of the most legendary high school basketball games of all time.

 DeMatha was on the national map.

-DeMatha varsity teams consistently win six or seven championships or more every year in the very competitive Washington area.
-Each coach emphasizes preparation, respect, fair play and teamwork on the playing field and the importance of academic success and growth in the classroom.
+DeMatha varsity teams consistently compete for championships in the highly competitive Washington Catholic Athletic Conference.
+Coaches emphasize preparation, respect, fair play, resilience and teamwork on the playing field and the importance of academic success and growth in the classroom.

 DeMatha coaches also hold summer camps for young athletes of all ages and coaching clinics throughout the year to share their successful techniques.

-After successful high school and college careers, DeMatha graduates often continue to play and coach at the highest levels.
+After noteworthy high school and college careers, DeMatha graduates often continue to play and coach at the highest levels.